The good and bad aspects of day trading, from someone who has been trading for more than 15 years. – By George Papazov

-What an amazing job, it almost feels like you do nothing and make millions (my friend from above loves those videos haha).
+What an amazing job, it almost feels like you do nothing and make millions.
 That may be a nice way to sell the lifestyle from a marketing perspective, but it is far from reality and I’m shocked anyone believes it.

 The truth is that in order to day trade for a living, the process has to be dull.
 It is repetitive, and a lot of traders find it difficult to travel and trade because they can’t adapt to changing conditions and environments.
+Most traders I know trade then travel, but don’t trade and travel.
 It may work for some people, but those are the minority, not the majority.

-The sedentary lifestyle can cause some major health issues, affect your eyesight and ruin your back.
-I suggest proper diet, posture and getting regular exercise.
+The sedentary lifestyle can cause some major health issues, affecting your eyesight and ruining your back.
+I suggest a proper diet, good posture, and getting regular exercise.